kkats/GO-SHIP-Easy-Ocean/README.md

 ## Trivia
 + Use two digit section number (i.e. `P06` not `P6`).
 + Use `-999` for missing data as per [WHP Exchange](https://exchange-format.readthedocs.io/en/latest/common.html#parameter-and-unit-lines)
-+ Do not use negative logitude (i.e. longitude always in [0,360]).
-Special treatment needed for sections which run across the Greenwich Meridian (maybe use longitude in [180,540]?).
++ Do not use negative logitude (i.e. longitude always in [0,360]) -- except for zonal section in the Atlantic where negative longitudes were used only in `lonlist` in the `reported_data` (see [DataStructure.md](https://github.com/kkats/WOCE-GO-SHIP-clean-sections/blob/master/DataStructure.md).